KageBunshin21/Aussie_Go-Road/README.txt

 4.1.
 Searching for a destination & planning your route
 ---------------------------------------------------------------------------------------------------
 Step 1.
 From the main screen, click on the search button in the top left corner of the screen.
 Step 2.
-Once the search bar appears, search for a destination.
+Once the search bar appears, click on a destination to be taken to the plan my route screen for that destination.
 Step 3.
-If the destintation is found, it will appear in the search results.
-Step 4.
-Click on the destination to be taken to the plan my route screen for that destination.
-Step 5.
-View various facts, laws, and information about the location in order to plan your route.
+Click on "Quick Tips", "Facts", or "Laws and Regulations" to learn more about your destination.

 ---------------------------------------------------------------------------------------------------
 4.2.
 Reporting an incident